statgen/raremetal.js/src/docs/portal-api.md

 * KEGG pathways (variants within genes that belong to the pathway)
 * Gene ontology terms (similar to KEGG)

-Masks would be available per dataset.
+Masks would be available per genotype dataset.

 For now, a description of the variant filtering and grouping criteria will probably just have to be plain text without some type of formal grammar.

 #### Request